go-spatial/tegola/cache/s3/README.md

 - `max_zoom` (int): [Optional] the max zoom the cache should cache to.
 After this zoom, Set() calls will return before doing work.
 - `endpoint` (string): the endpoint where the S3 compliant backend is located. only necessary for non-AWS deployments. defaults to ''.
 - `access_control_list` (string): the S3 access control to set on the file when putting the file. defaults to ''.
+- `cache_control` (string): the HTTP cache control header to set on the file when putting the file. defaults to ''.

 ## Credential chain
 If the `aws_access_key_id` and `aws_secret_access_key` are not set, then the [credential provider chain](http://docs.aws.amazon.com/sdk-for-go/v1/developer-guide/configuring-sdk.html) will be used.
 The provider chain supports multiple methods for passing credentials, one of which is setting environment variables.
 For example: